lucidrains/GAF-microbatch-pytorch/README.md

 <img src="./figure6.png" width="400px"></img>

-## Gradient Agreement Filtering (microbatch) - Pytorch
+## Gradient Agreement Filtering - Pytorch (wip)

-Implementation of [Gradient Agreement Filtering](https://arxiv.org/abs/2412.18052), from Chaubard et al. of Stanford, but for single machine microbatches, in Pytorch.
+Implementation of [Gradient Agreement Filtering](https://arxiv.org/abs/2412.18052), from Chaubard et al. of Stanford, but done for single machine microbatches, in Pytorch.

-Whether it is just a means to filter out outlier label noise, or actually has some ties to better generalization, thought it was worth exploring either way.

-The official repository that does filtering done for macrobatches is [here](https://github.com/Fchaubard/gradient_agreement_filtering)
+The official repository that does filtering for macrobatches across machines is [here](https://github.com/Fchaubard/gradient_agreement_filtering)

 ## Install